THE TOWNSHIP OF MAHWAH

 B. Salary Level Guide

-The Business Administrator shall within fifteen (15) business days provide the employee a written determination.
-The employee may appeal this determination through the grievance procedure set forth under Article IXI.
+The Business Administrator shall within fifteen (15) business days provide the employee with a written determination.
+The employee may appeal this determination through the grievance procedure set forth under Article XIX.

 ARTICLE IX - LONGEVITY